This is such a vast and sometimes emotional subject to cover that a mere scratch of the surface is offered here.

 Some older notes relating to spectral qualities are copied below.

 Many manufacturers test speaker designs in specially constructed anechoic chambers.
-Some design speakers intended to accommodate 'the average living room's' deficiencies.
+Some design speakers intended to accommodate 'the average living rooms'' deficiencies.
 Both approaches can, however, have no bearing on reality given the variables extant.
+For an excellent discussion of reflections see Jim Lesurf's "Imagine a Room Full of Mirrors".

 As can be seen, the listening area itself will have a greater impact on the quality of sound produced, rather than the quality of the equipment used.
 If a dealer then has a listening room, never feel pressured to make a 'preferred' choice, by pointing out the differences beween the dealer's listening area and your own.
 After all, the salesman, whose main interest is commission, will never have been there, neither will he be able to produce certification that his room is anechoic to international standards or that his hearing is perfect too.
 Some designs are more suited to classical music, others to electronic, but whatever the choice a good speaker will reproduce all types of music neutrally.